LovelyCane/AcademyCraft-Reborn/PLAN.md

 # Plan

-## Delete Bad Code
-- For example,RenderEntityBlock.
+- Welcome to submit issues and PRs.

-## Remove Scala Code
+## Remove LambdaLib2
-- The Scala code is extensive and will require some time to remove.

-## Replace Lambdalib2 with Better Libraries
-- To facilitate porting to higher versions.
+- LambdaLib2 isn't conducive to transforming to other versions and loaders.

+## Refactor Skill System
+- It will be better.

+## Refactor UI System
+- It is a part of the transformation to other versions and loaders.
+- It needs some time,LovelyCane and I need to learn OpenGL.